Google Analytics: Multi-Channel Attribution Models

 There is a free tool inside Google Analytics called Model Comparison Tool.
 It allows you compare different attribution models and see the results in real time.

+Apply the right model and you will not only distribute conversions across multiple touch points, but you can also look at the impact on the CPA.
+You can even get great first-step guidance about how to rebalance your portfolio from that last column.
 The recommendations shown in the table above by the arrows is totally dependent on the type of model you use, so it’s pretty much like a magic wand, it’s not doing anything magical but yes we think it does.
 So how to choose the right attribution for the actual magic to happen is the real question.
+With that in mind, let’s look at the standard models available inside Google Analytics (and some of the high-end analytics or attribution analysis tools).

 Just so we have a visual guide through this learning process, let’s use the above image as a reference.
 Look up, memorize the steps to conversion.
 Ready?